rblopes/generator-phaser-plus/README.md

 Both projects provide the same sample game, including only the essential features to start developing games right away.

+>   Note: All projects are configured to use the Phaser CE libraries.

 Batteries Included
 ------------------